-Informative resources to help you act effectively to prevent the risks related to substance use by your child
+Informative resources to prevent the risks related to substance use by your child

 We acknowledge the financial support of the Government of Canada in the translation of our resources for parents.